Naraujo13/AGG-EventB-Rodin/README.md

 Given the current state of development, the following conditions must be applied:
 The graph definided in AGG HAS to be defined by a type graph.
-It can contain as many rules as wanted, but cant have an Constraint, wheter it being atomic or not.
+It can contain as many rules as wanted, but can NOT have an Constraint, wheter it being atomic or not.
 There is support for attributes in nodes, although that isn't true for edges.
-It was a project decision since the research who aims to use the program does not use it, thogh it can be added as an extra after the end of the original project.
+It was a project decision since the research who aims to use the program does not need it, though it can be added as an extra after the end of the original project.